ClippingPoint/Formula-Di/README.md

   ./exec_bash <docker_container_name>
 ```

+### Udacity/didi tracklet toolchain

+The repo contains modified version of udacity provided toolchain which works for both dataset1 and dataset2.

+TODO: Figure out how to do proper coordinate transformation on dataset1, since dataset1 doesn't have meanningful quaternion data

 ### Lidar data integration

   After point_cloud conversion, Velodyne point cloud pc2 has below format for each data point, see ```data_integration/process.py single_frame``` for example